dnackat/Some-C-programs/README.md

 - Spell check a text file (using a specified dictionary file) using a hash table implementation

-- Creating a website for checking similarities between two files line-wise, sentence-wise, or based on substrings of a specified length (_HTML/CSS front-end, Python back-end_)
+- Creating a website for checking similarities between two files line-wise, sentence-wise, or based on substrings of a specified length (_HTML/CSS/Jinja2 front-end, Python/Flask back-end_)